ripfester/async-qps-throttle/README.md

 # async-qps-throttle

 This package provides throttling of promise-based work, based on one or both of the amount of concurrent active work and QPS (queries per second).
-ES6 or higher is required.
+Node.js 4+ or ES6+ is required.

 ## Use

 ### Creation

-Simply import `AsyncThrottle` from this package:
+Simply import `AsyncThrottle` from this package, and instantiate:

 ```
+const {AsyncThrottle} = require('async-qps-throttle');  // Node.js, or
-import {AsyncThrottle} from 'async-qps-throttle';
+import {AsyncThrottle} from 'async-qps-throttle';       // ES6

 const throttle = new AsyncThrottle({maxOutstanding: 10, maxQps: 10});
 ```